-What Some Teachers Have SAid About My Hand Signal Posters
+What Some Teachers Have Said About My Hand Signal Posters

 These hand signals with editable meanings are awesome!
 I use them to post the hand signals across the front of the classroom so students are always aware of how to ask for certain things.
-These come is so many different shades of skin color and make the classroom more diverse and represent all students!
+These come in so many different shades of skin color and make the classroom more diverse and represent all students!
 I love these!⭐️⭐️⭐️⭐️⭐️ Alexander H.

 I love these posters.
 I like that there are multiple skin tones represented, and I like that there are a variety of signals to choose from.
 I customized to get the exact posters I wanted.
 I’ll definitely use these for years to come!⭐️⭐️⭐️⭐️⭐️ Leah W.